madhums/madhums.github.io/work.md

   <span class="post-meta pull-right">2017</span>
 </h2>

 Checkit is a grocery listing app with a fine touch to health and sustainability.
+(Unfortunately this project is discontinued now and is not available in the app stores)

 <img class="img-portfolio" src="https://placeholdit.co//i/400x300?&bg=ddd&fc=888&text=image">
 <img class="img-portfolio" src="https://placeholdit.co//i/400x300?&bg=ddd&fc=888&text=image">